tarunnewton/Deep-Scalable-Recommender-Systems-AWS/DSSTNE/DSSTNE_Walkthrough.md

   - Convert the .dat data to a format that is recognized by generateNetCDF.
-The data should be structured such that the sample name is followed by a tab character, and a list of the features delimited by a colon character(:)
+The data should be structured such that the sample name is followed by a tab character and a list of the features delimited by a colon character(:)

 <!-- end list -->